MorphaxTheDeveloper/MorphaxTheDeveloper/README.md

 - 👋 Hi, I’m @MorphaxTheDeveloper
 - 👀 I’m interested in coding , cyber security
-- 🌱 I’m currently translating the python docs
+- 🌱 I’m currently trying to improve myself more (especially in red teaming)
 - 🔥I publish my programs that will be useful to someone on github

 - 💻 Known programming languages